-Whenever cold or flu season hit my Mom always made a curried soup that was comforting and cozy.
+Whenever cold or flu season hit my Mom always made a Ceylon curried chicken rice noodle soup that was comforting and cozy.
 This immune boosting turmeric lemongrass soup is a take on a curry soup I ate during childhood.
 This curried coconut soup is loaded with ingredients that are said to boost your immunity including lemongrass, ginger, turmeric, and hot spices that are sure to clear your sinuses!

 It is also filled with antioxidant and anti-inflammatory rich veggies like kale, carrots, and tiny tomatoes that are infused with broth and burst in your mouth with each bite.
 A touch of Jaggery rounds it out with a hint of balanced sweetness.
 Chicken and sauteed anchovies add a rich depth to finish out this soup to satisfying perfection.
 This is the soup that you’ll crave if you ever get the sniffles or just want something homey and warming to enjoy on a chilly day.

 Soups like this hearty chicken curry noodle soup are ideal for quick and nutritious meals when you are trying to stay in.
 You can use pantry ingredients and even frozen veggies and frozen chicken.

 *Please note that this cold season soup can be made vegan or vegetarian by simply eliminating the protein.
 If you leave out the chicken and anchovies the rest of the ingredients that make up this soup are vegetarian.
 For a vegan version, just swap out the chicken broth for vegetable broth.
 Furthermore, if you prefer extra brothy soup that is free of carbs, leave out the rice noodles.
 See recipe notes for more details.